YinniKun/mbp1413-final/README.md

 -r # flag for resuming the training process.
 Action won't be triggered if not using this flag -e 200 # the epochs number, default is 200
 -l 0.005 # the learning rate, default is 0.005
--mo unetr # the model to be trained/tested, default is "unet" -sch # flag for using lr_scheduler
+-mo unetr # the model to be trained/tested, default is unet -sch # flag for using lr_scheduler
 -no # flag for using intensity normalization
--opt SGD # deafult is "Adam", can be "SGD" or "Adam"
+-opt SGD # deafult is Adam, can be SGD or Adam
 ```
 Detailed information can be shown using ```-h```\
 To run on Compute Canada, use: